rogaha/devops/README.md

 COMMANDS:
-   build, b   build a service or function deploy, d  deploy a service or function schema, s  manage the database schema help, h    Shows a list of commands or help for one command
+   build, b   build a service or function deploy, d  deploy a service or function or infrastructure schema, s  manage the database schema help, h    Shows a list of commands or help for one command